ashwantspizza/ashwantspizza/README.md

 Full-stack Developer
 --------------------

-My name is Aisling Brogan-Smith, but my mates call me 'Ash'.
-I've decided to take a plunge and dive into the world of software developing.
-Coding was something I was always interested in but never really pursued until a few months ago.
+My name is Aisling Brogan-Smith, but my mates call me 'Ash' and I've decided to take a plunge and dive into the world of software developing!
 After being in hospitality and retail, I felt that something was off; that I was limited and wasn't being challenged.
-This is what ultimately led me to join the School of Code bootcamp, where I'm learning about all aspects of coding and software development and agile team frameworks.
-I love working collaboratively and problem-solving - I am looking forward to where this journey takes me as well as launching myself into a new career at some point!
+This is what ultimately led me to join the School of Code bootcamp.
+I've recently graduated and I've learnt about all aspects of coding and software development and agile team frameworks.
+I love working collaboratively and problem-solving.
+As I'm currently looking for my first role in tech, I would love to hear any questions or feedback you have for me and will be open to any opportunities that you may have as well!

 ### Tech Stack